-The Hillside Extension kit allows FM100 Float Modules to operate on steep hillsides while maintaining oil supply to the suction side of pump.
+The Hillside Extension kit allows overfilling the hydraulic reservoir on FM100 Float Modules.
+This allows operation on steep hillsides while maintaining oil supply to the suction side of pump.

 Installation instructions are included in the kit.

 Figure 6.1: Hillside Extension Kit